 In 1996 the Board of Supervisors of San Luis Obispo adopted a resolution creating Community Advisory Councils.
 The Board’s goals in establishing the councils are to obtain valuable input from the community, while assuring that the councils represent their respective communities.
 The Avila Valley Advisory Council (AVAC) will generally review all discretionary projects that are proposed in Avila Beach, Avila Valley and San Luis Port area.
 AVAC is assigned a County Planning Staff Liaison.
-Ours is Ryan Hostetter.
+Ours is Sara Sanders.

 The role of that liaison is to be the contact person between the community and the county departments.
 The responsibilities of the liaison include attending the monthly Council meetings, assisting the council members with general land use and zoning questions, and providing information about new and on-going projects within the Council’s review area.
 Individual planners are assigned to specific projects.
 Those planners will vary.

 This website contains a history of our activities including our meeting agendas, our meeting minutes, (click on Council Meetings to find them) current issues, our bylaws and links to other websites that might be valuable.

 Our Agenda is posted as soon as it is available, usually by the weekend before the meeting.
 Our Minutes page has a list of the minutes for the current year.
 Previous years minutes can be found under Archived Minutes.
 Our Current Issues pages have postings concerning various issues and projects in the Avila Valley area that are currently being reviewed by the council.
 Visit our Contacts and Links pages to find how to reach the board and other organizations that are concerned with our valley.
 Our Bylaws page is just that.

 Avila Valley Advisory Council Conduct Guidelines (November 14, 2005)